-The Board comprises a Chief Executive, Chief Financial Officer, Vice Chair and five Non-Executive Directors (four of which are independent Non-Executive Directors).
+The Board comprises a Chief Executive, Chief Financial Officer, Vice Chair and four independent Non-Executive Directors.
+A fifth Non-Executive Director will be appointed subject to submission of the necessary regulatory notifications.
 The size and composition is appropriate to the business and the Board is diverse with an appropriate balance of skills, knowledge and experience.
 The independent Non-Executive Directors bring expertise in banking, finance and risk matters contributing independent challenge and opinions to decision making.

-Principle Two - Board Composition
+Principle Two - Board Composition (continued)

 The Company has a separate Chair and Chief Executive to ensure that independence of decision-making is effectively maintained.
 The Chair is an independent Non-Executive Director.
 The Board uses committees as a method of expanding their work, increasing their efficiency and discussing important issues in detail.
-The Board has an audit, remuneration, governance and nomination and risk committee which further enhances decision-making.
+The Board has an audit, remuneration, governance & nomination and risk committee which further enhances decision-making.
 The Non-Executive Directors attend and chair the committees in order for them to challenge and get involved in a range of areas across the business.
 An external consultancy undertook an extensive effectiveness review of the Board and its Committees in 2017 with a follow on review conducted in 2018.
-The Board effectiveness review assessed that the Board was appropriately structured and well managed and run and the next external Board effectiveness review is scheduled for 2021.
+The Board effectiveness review assessed that the Board was appropriately structured and well managed.
+A further Board effectiveness review was concluded in April 2021 and recommendations from that review will be taken forward in the coming year.

 In order to ensure directors are equipped to perform their duties effectively, at the start of the term of office an induction programme is completed which is supported by ongoing director development and training.